newhighsco/jarvenis.com/src/content/collections/posts/welcome-to-my-new-website.md

 Thanks again to New High Score and thanks to **EVERYONE** that's supported Jarv and the channel so far.
 None of this would be possible without you!

-Remember, stay safe & stay awesome!
+Remember, stay safe & stay awesome!!